Find answers to and guidance on our most frequently asked questions.

 How can I get my thesis into EThOS?
 Can I upload it myself?

 We always work with the UK universities rather than with PhD authors direct.
 That way we know the theses we hold are the final validated thesis awarded by the university – it offers reassurance to the universities, authors and users.
 So always start by asking your university to arrange for it to be added.
-There are other websites where you can upload your own thesis – you could try some of those as well.

 I am looking for a thesis which I know exists but isn’t in EThOS.
 What can I do?